puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 > [!IMPORTANT]
 > Starting with build 78.0.249.2, all Microsoft Edge channels on macOS read from the **com.microsoft.Edge** preference domain.
 All prior releases read from a channel specific domain, such as **com.microsoft.Edge.Dev** for Dev channel.

-The last step is to deploy your plist to your users' Mac devices using your preferred MDM provider, such as Microsoft Intune or Jamf.
+The last step is to deploy your plist to your users' Mac devices using your preferred MDM provider, such as Microsoft Intune.
 For instructions see [Deploy your plist](#deploy-your-plist).

 ### Create a configuration profile using Terminal

 1. In Terminal, use the following command to create a plist for Microsoft Edge on your desktop with your preferred settings:

    ```cmd